udacity/mws-restaurant-stage-1/README.md

 # MWS Restaurant Reviews

-One Paragraph of project description goes here
+Restaurant Reviews project is a capstone project in the Mobile Web Specialist program provided by Udacity.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites